-Analysis Workspace is a flexible browser tool that allows you to quickly build analyses and share insights.
-Using the drag-and-drop interface, you can craft your analysis, add visualizations to bring data to life, curate a dataset, share and schedule projects with anyone in your organization.
+Analysis Workspace allows you to quickly build analyses to gather insights and then share those insights with others.
+Using the drag-and-drop browser interface, you can craft your analysis, add visualizations to bring data to life, curate a dataset, and share and schedule projects with anyone you choose.

 Panels are used to organize your analysis within a project and can contain many tables & visualizations.
 Many of the panels provided in Analysis Workspace generate a full set of analyses based on a few user inputs.
 On the far left rail, select the top Panels icon to see a full list of panels available.

 To learn more about panels, see Panels overview.

 Visualizations, such as a bar or line chart, can be used to visually bring data to life.
 On the far left rail, select the middle Visualizations icon to see the full list of visualizations available.

 To learn more about visualizations, see Visualizations overview.

 Components in Analysis Workspace consist of the following:

 To learn more about each of these component types, see Components overview.

 Each of these component types can be added to a visualization (such as a Freeform table) to start answering your business questions.

 After you understand component terminology, you can drag components into visualizations (including Freeform tables) to build your analysis.